8

 13 Peugeot 3008 2021 RT dashboard

-The 3008 has an interior that’s only averagely spacious for a compact SUV, but it’s decently versatile and easy to berth, and there’s a sense of style and material flourish about it up front that continues to distinguish it from its rivals even midway through the car’s life.
+The 3008's interior was only averagely spacious for a compact SUV, but it was decently versatile and easy to berth, but there was a clear sense of style and material flourish about it up front that helped to distinguish it from its rivals.

-The car’s digital instruments do look a little contrived, especially in their primary display mode (which gives you a small, gyroscopic-style analogue speedo in addition to a digital one).
-Alternative modes with conventional instrument clocks can be selected, although in the case of the Hybrid 225 it takes a little bit of fiddling to make a rev counter replace the rather pointless power usage dial that is displayed by default.
+The car’s digital instruments looked a little contrived, especially in their primary display mode.
+Alternative modes with conventional instrument clocks could be selected, although in the case of the hybrids it required a little bit of fiddling to make the rev counter replace the rather pointless power usage dial that is displayed by default.

 ENGINES & PERFORMANCE